ReviewMyContract.aiReview My Contract

 Minnesota

 Minnesota effectively banned non-competes for employees in 2023 (Minn.
 Stat. § 181.988).
-Courts in Minnesota apply significant scrutiny to broadly drawn confidentiality provisions that function as non-competes by restricting professional mobility.
+Courts apply significant scrutiny to broadly drawn confidentiality provisions that function as non-competes by restricting professional mobility.
 Trade secrets remain protected under the Minnesota Uniform Trade Secrets Act (Minn.
 Stat. § 325C) when the information meets the statutory requirements.
 Receiving parties in Minnesota have meaningful protections against overly broad confidentiality clauses in employment contexts.

 Delaware